 IA does not use automated decision-making within the meaning of Article 22 GDPR.

-To exercise your rights, you can contact IA via firstname.lastname@example.org or by post using the contact details stated above.
+To exercise your privacy rights, you can contact IA via firstname.lastname@example.org or by post using the contact details stated above.

 In order to prevent that IA discloses information to the wrong person, IA can ask you for additional information to verify your identity.
 In principle, IA will inform you of whether IA can comply with your request, within one month after receipt.
-In specific cases, for example, when it concerns a complex request, this term may be extended by two months.
+In specific cases, for example when it concerns a complex request, this term may be extended by two months.
 IA will inform you of such an extension within one month after receiving your request.
 On the basis of the applicable privacy legislation, IA can refuse your request under certain circumstances.
 If this is the case, we will explain to you why.
 You can find more information about your privacy rights on the website of the Dutch Data Protection Authority.

 If you have a complaint about the processing of your personal data by IA, we will be happy to work together to find a solution.
 If this does not lead to the desired result, you will have the right to file a complaint with the competent supervisory authority.
 In the Netherlands, this is the Dutch Data Protection Authority.
 If you live or work in another country of the European Union, you can file a complaint with the supervisory authority of that country.
+In the United Kingdom, individuals can file a complaint with the Information Commissioner’s Office.